 Another former IBC ‘old boy’, Jerry originally started his amateur boxing career with the New Enterprise Boxing Club.
 He later joined Islington Boys Club back in the days when they were still based at Michael Sobell Sports Centre, Finsbury Park.
 Jerry enjoyed a 31 bout career before retiring at the young age of 27.
 He began coaching almost immediately.

 As a coach Jerry has enjoyed incredible success with Islington Boxing Club over the years coaching many national champions.
-Jerry is a member of the management committee of the club and works on the London Underground.
+Jerry is a member of the management committee of the club and formally worked on the London Underground until retirement last year (2018).
 He is one of the most well known and respected trainers in amateur boxing.

 JOHN ‘JR’ RICHARDS

 Affectionately known as ‘JR’, John has been coaching at Islington Boxing Club since the late 1980’s, originally JR was bringing his son Jay to the club but later took an interest in coaching junior boxers and later senior boxers.
 A British Telecom engineer by trade, John holds a full ABA coaches badge.

 Over the years, John coaches the up and coming boxers, teaching them the invaluable ‘basics’ of the trade and passes them on, whereby on several occasions the boxers he has worked with have progressed to both Junior and Senior honours.